halimhmairi/argon-2-dashboard-laravel-9/README.md

 ## What's this repo about

-Simply, it's a basic create, read, update and delete operation with Laravel 9 and Bootstrap 5.
+Simply, it's a basic create, read, update and delete operation with Laravel 9 and NICE UI (<a href="https://demos.creative-tim.com/argon-dashboard/pages/dashboard" target="_blank">argon dashboard</a>).

 ## Features